What is WATCHDESK?

 Pending Approvals

-A single page that combines all five approval workflows (Training, Meetings, Military Service, EMT Certs, Collateral Duty) into tabbed sections.
+A single page that combines all eight approval workflows (Training, Meetings, Hours, Responses, Military Service, EMT Certs, Collateral Duty, CPR Cards) into tabbed sections.
 Each tab shows a count badge so admins can see at a glance how many records need review.
+Expandable detail rows let admins review attachments and details inline without navigating away.

 Lookup Tables